Spoilers For ‘The Young And The Restless’: Sharon’s Ride Or Die Relationship Returns

 Stunning new The Young and the Restless spoilers reveal that Sharon is in for a considerable shock when Victor Newman reveals his secret to her in Las Vegas.
-The news that Adam Newman is alive will affect her relationship and nearly everybody else in Genoa City.
+The news that Adam Newman is alive will affect her — and nearly everybody else in Genoa City.

-Victor Newman (Eric Braeden) pulled his disappearing act one too many times for Nikki (Melody Thomas Scott), so she hired Rey (Jordi Vilasuso) to track Victor down in Vegas and find out what he’s doing.
-Sharon (Sharon Case) found out and tagged along on what she thought would be a fun vacation away from Genoa City with her new boyfriend.
+Victor Newman (Eric Braeden) pulled his disappearing act one too many times for Nikki (Melody Thomas Scott), so she hired Rey (Jordi Vilasuso) to track Victor down in Vegas.
+She wanted to find out what he’s up to.
+Sharon (Sharon Case) found out about this, and tagged along on what she thought would be a fun vacation away from Genoa City with her new boyfriend.

-Sharon actress, Sharon Case, recently discussed the intriguing storyline with Soap Opera Digest, and Sharon’s trip to Sin City turns out to bring bombshell news for her and the rest of Genoa City.
-Victor appears at Sharon and Rey’s hotel room and asks to talk to Sharon.
+Sharon Case recently discussed the intriguing storyline with Soap Opera Digest, and Sharon’s trip to Sin City turns out to bring bombshell news for her and the rest of Genoa City.
+Victor appears at Sharon and Rey’s hotel room, and asks to talk to Sharon.
 After she’s over the shock of Victor Newman knocking on her door, Sharon talks to him privately, and he gives her the shocking news that Adam Newman is still alive.
-They take a trip down memory lane and discuss Sharon and Adam’s previous relationship, which allows Sharon and Victor to reconnect a bit and share a softer moment.
+They take a trip down memory lane and discuss Sharon and Adam’s previous relationship, something which allows Sharon and Victor to reconnect a bit — and to share a softer moment.

 According to Case, “It’s a life-changing situation.
 It was the most intense relationship she’s had; Adam is her ride or die.”